Amoebiasis: Prognosis

 In the majority of cases, amoebas remain in the gastrointestinal tract of the hosts.
 Severe ulceration of the gastrointestinal mucosal surfaces occurs in less than 16% of cases.
 In fewer cases, the parasite invades the soft tissues, most commonly the liver.
-Only rarely are masses formed (amoebomas) that lead to intestinal obstruction.(Mistaken for Ca caecum and appendicular mass) Other local complications include bloody diarrhea, pericolic and pericaecal abscess.
+Only rarely are masses formed (amoebomas) that lead to intestinal obstruction (mistaken for caecum and appendicular mass).
+Other local complications include bloody diarrhea, pericolic and pericaecal abscess.

 Complications of hepatic amoebiasis includes subdiaphragmatic abscess, perforation of diaphragm to pericardium and pleural cavity, perforation to abdominal cavital (amoebic peritonitis) and perforation of skin (amoebiasis cutis).

 Pulmonary amoebiasis can occur from liver lesions by spread through the blood or by perforation of pleural cavity and lung.
 It can cause lung abscess, pulmono pleural fistula, empyema lung and broncho pleural fistula.
 It can also reach the brain through blood vessels and cause amoebic brain abscess and amoebic meningoencephalitis.
 Cutaneous amoebiasis can also occur in skin around sites of colostomy wound, perianal region, region overlying visceral lesion and at the site of drainage of liver abscess.

 Urogenital tract amoebiasis derived from intestinal lesion can cause amoebic vulvovaginitis (May's disease), rectovesicle fistula and rectovaginal fistula.

 Entamoeba histolytica infection is associated with malnutrition and stunting of growth in children.

 Epidemiology

+An estimated 500 million people worldwide are infected with Entamoeba, the majority of whom are infected with E. dispar and an estimated 10% are infected with E. histolytica.
+Mortality from invasive E. histolytica infection is estimated at 100,000 per year.
 Amoebiasis caused about 55,000 deaths worldwide in 2010, down from 68,000 in 1990.

-In older textbooks it is often stated that 10% of the world's population is infected with Entamoeba histolytica.
-Nevertheless, this means that there are up to 50 million true E. histolytica infections and approximately seventy thousand die each year, mostly from liver abscesses or other complications.
 Although usually considered a tropical parasite, the first case reported (in 1875) was actually in St Petersburg in Russia, near the Arctic Circle.
 Infection is more common in warmer areas, but this is because of both poorer hygiene and the parasitic cysts surviving longer in warm moist conditions.